 This calculator figures monthly home payments for 20-year loan terms.
-To help you see current market conditions and find a local lender current mortgage rates are published in a table below the calculator.
+To help you see current market conditions and find a local lender current Cambridge mortgage rates are published in a table below the calculator.

 Across the United States 88% of home buyers finance their purchases with a mortgage.
 Of those people who finance a purchase, nearly 90% of them opt for a 30-year fixed rate loan.
 The 15-year fixed-rate mortgage is the second most popular home loan choice among Americans, with 6% of borrowers choosing a 15-year loan term.